 Duke Recycles offers several services to assist with the recycling needs of students, faculty and staff.
 For more information or to request a service, call (919) 660-1448.

-Duke is moving to a deskside/mini-bin program to divert more recyclables away from the landfill.
+Duke has introduced a deskside/mini-bin program to divert more recyclables away from the landfill.
 In this system, the larger blue bin is for mixed recyclable material, and the smaller black attachment is for trash.
+Users are asked to empty their individual containers into a larger, centralized one as needed.

-When students return to their dorms during the fall, Duke Recycles collects vast quantities of cardboard boxes from across campus.
-During the two weeks of student move-in, Duke Recycles, with the help of Grounds and Sanitation collects and processes many tens of tons of cardboard.
+When students move into their dorms each fall, Duke Recycles collects vast quantities of cardboard boxes from across campus.
+Prior to students' arrival, Duke Recycles, sets up cardboard-collection areas outside each dorm.
+During the two-week period of student move-in, Duke Recycles services the corrals and recycles the cardboard.

 Move-Out for Charity

-Duke Recycles provides recycling bins outside Cameron Indoor Stadium for die-hard fans living in tents to get basketball tickets for Duke basketball games.
+Duke Recycles provides recycling bins outside Cameron Indoor Stadium for die-hard fans living in tents to secure tickets for Duke home asketball games.

 Special Events Recycling

-Recycling bins can be put in place to accommodate any special event that may be taking place on campus.
+Recycling and/or compost bins can be provided to accommodate any special event that may be taking place on campus.

 Education & Outreach

-Duke Recycles offers programs to help educate the Duke community on sustainable efforts.
+Duke Recycles offers programs to help educate the Duke community on sustainabilty efforts.
 For more information, call (919) 660-1448.